Federal Europe: Polls

 According to Eurobarometer (2013), 69% of citizens of the EU were in favour of direct elections of the president of the European Commission and 46% support the creation of a united EU army.

-Two thirds of respondents think that the EU (instead of a national government alone) should make decisions on foreign policy, and more than half of respondents think that the EU should also make decisions on defense.
+Two thirds of respondents think that the EU (instead of a national government alone) should make decisions on foreign policy, and more than half of respondents think that the EU should also make decisions on defence.

 44% of respondents support the future development of the European Union as a federation of nation states, 35% are opposed.
 The Nordic countries were the most negative towards a united Europe in this study, as 73% of the Nordics opposed the idea.
 A large majority of the people for whom the EU conjures up a positive image support the further development of the EU into a federation of nation states (56% versus 27%).